 These exhibits are located in the building's main lobby and free for all to see, so don't miss out!

-2016 Inductees - Make a stop at the Alberta Sports Hall of Fame and Museum to see the exhibits dedicated to our new inducted Hall of Fame Honoured Members.
-Here's a list of our 2016 Inductees!
+2017 Inductees - Make a stop at the Alberta Sports Hall of Fame and Museum to see the exhibits dedicated to our new inducted Hall of Fame Honoured Members.

 Artefact of the Month - This monthly display showcases unique and interesting items from the Alberta Sports Hall of Fame & Museum's collection.
 Check back each month for the next great artefact!

 2019 Canada Winter Games Bid Chuckwagon - Red Deer is proud to be hosting the 2019 Canada Winter Games.
 One of the ways Red Deer set itself apart from other big communities in Alberta was sending its bid proposals to the Bid Committee via a mini-chuckwagon.
-This beautiful piece of art represents Alberta Heritage and has carvings as all of Canada Winter Games we hope to have in attendance at the 2019 Games.
+This beautiful piece of art represents Alberta Heritage and has carvings of all of the Canada Winter Games sports we hope to have in the 2019 Games.
 Stop by and ask us about the 2019 Canada Winter Games!

 Calgary Cannons Baseball Team - This is the exhibit that will give you your BANG for your buck... not only is this exhibit accessible for FREE in our Resource Centre, but it also used to go BANG!
 Come see for yourself!